 To all, my favorite reply is, “Inbound Marketing is creating an online vacuum that sucks in qualified leads by helping them.”

 If that’s not quite enough information to satisfy your curiosity, here’s a nutshell that explains inbound marketing and how it appeals to your ideal buyer personas.
+For a complete overview, check out our guide, What is inbound marketing for complex industries?

 Inbound Marketing Definition